w3f/polkadot-wiki/docs/learn/learn-staking.md

 ### Staking proxies

-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} is built using [substrate](https://substrate.io/), a modular system to efficiently build blockchains without having necessarily deep knowledge about blockchain technology.
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} is built using [substrate](https://substrate.io/), a modular system to efficiently build blockchains.
 Within each module or `pallet`, one can `call` different functions that have similar logic.
 For example, the staking pallet contains all functionalities related to staking such as bonding or unbonding funds.
 The combined information of pallets and calls constitutes an `extrinsic`, i.e. a transaction that is executed from outside the chain but that